-The Dead Sea Scrolls, the Gnostic writings and now The Lost Gospel, a newly decoded manuscript that uncovers groundbreaking revelations about the life and times of Jesus of Nazareth - a startling follow-up to the New York Times bestseller The Jesus Family Tomb.
-Waiting to be rediscovered in the British Library is an ancient manuscript of the early Church, copied by an anonymous monk.
-The manuscript is at least 1,450 years old, possibly dating to the first century i.e., Jesus’ lifetime.
-And now, The Lost Gospel provides the first ever translation from Syriac into English of this unique document that tells the inside story of Jesus’ social, family and political life.
-The Lost Gospel takes the reader on an unparalleled historical adventure through a paradigm shifting manuscript.
-What the authors eventually discover is as astounding as it is surprising: the confirmation of Jesus' marriage to Mary Magdalene; the names of their two children; the towering presence of Mary Magdalene; a previously unknown plot on Jesus’ life, 13 years prior to the crucifixion; an assassination attempt against Mary Magdalene and their children; Jesus’ connection to political figures at the highest level of the Roman Empire; and a religious movement that antedates that of Paul—the Church of Mary Magdalene.
-Part historical detective story, part modern adventure The Lost Gospel reveals secrets that have been hiding in plain sight for millennia.
+Gathering dust at the British Museum is an ancient manuscript of the early Church, written by an anonymous monk, at least 1,600 years old, providing the first ever translation from Syriac into English of a profound document—some twenty-nine chapters in length —that tells us the inside story of Jesus’ social, family, and political life.
+The Lost Gospel takes the reader on an exciting adventure through this highly informative ancient manuscript.
+After decoding the basic symbolism, something surprising and groundbreaking was discovered: confirmation of Jesus' marriage to Mary Magdalene the names of their two children; the towering presence of Mary Magdalene (a Gentile priestess), a serious plot on Jesus’ life in 19 C.E. prior to the crucifixion; an assassination plot against their children; Jesus’ connection to political figures at the highest level of the Roman Empire—Emperor Tiberius and his protégé Sejanus; a religious movement that antedates that of Paul—the Church of Mary Magdalene.

 Simcha Jacobovici, co-author of The Jesus Family Tomb, is a three time Emmy-winning Israeli-Canadian documentary film-maker and a widely published writer and lecturer.
 His articles have appeared in publications such as the New York Times and the Los Angeles Times.
 Jacobovici is the host of “The Naked Archaeologist” on the History Channel.
 He resides in Israel with his wife and five children.